 I have not tested any of these ideas.

 - Wrap the jar (with coconut milk + probiotics) in a towel, and place the jar in a cold oven.
 Turn on the oven light, providing enough heat to ferment the yogurt.
 The exact time needed will vary from 4 hours to possibly overnight.

 - Use a yogurt maker.

 - If you have a dehydrator with temperature control, set it at about 110-115 degrees (F) and place the jar inside the dehydrator.
 The exact time needed for the yogurt to ferment could vary between 4 hours to possibly overnight.

-- I hesitate to suggest a crock pot, but if you have one with a “WARM” setting, that could possibly work for making yogurt.
-I think a crock pot on a “LOW” setting would be too hot and could kill the probiotics instead of encouraging them to ferment.
-The exact time needed for the yogurt to ferment could vary between 4 hours to possibly overnight.
+- I hesitate to suggest a crock pot, but if you have one with a “WARM” setting, that could possibly work.
+A crock pot in a “LOW” setting would be too hot and could kill the probiotics instead of encouraging them to ferment.

 I hope you enjoy this IP coconut milk yogurt as much as my family does!

 This easy Instant Pot Coconut Milk Yogurt is a perfect dairy-free alternative for those who can’t have cow’s milk.
 It’s smooth and tangy, yet you control the sweetness added.
 This is a simple recipe that can be enjoyed in a myriad of ways!